-Cowperthwaite and Company provides professional landscape architectural and design services for residences, rural retreats, small farms, and historic homes and places from Colonial to Contemporary.
-Since we're a small shop, we work personally with our clients and their design teams for a successful process and outcome for each project.
+Cowperthwaite and Company provides professional landscape architectural and design services for residences, rural retreats, small farms, and historic homes and places.
+We work personally with our clients and their design teams for a successful process and outcome for each project.

 Our joy is creating with you an inviting and beautifully-functional landscape that reflects your interests.
-We find that harmony comes from synthesizing the built forms with those from nature.
-The designed landscape responds to the architecture, relates to the surroundings, and enhances your life style as well as life outdoors.
+Each place is unique and brings exciting opportunities.
+Harmony comes from synthesizing the built forms with those from nature in a cohesive interpretation.
+The landscape responds to the architecture, relates to the surroundings, and enhances your life style as well as life outdoors.

 Karen Cowperthwaite is a licensed landscape architect with 20 years' experience in landscape design.
 With roots in Boston and New England, she is at home in the northeastern environment.
 She began her landscape design career from the ground up in horticulture and gardening.